ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Related Work

+\paragraph{Retrieval and graph-structured RAG.} RAG~\citep{lewis2020retrieval, gao2023retrieval} retrieves passages to augment LM inputs.
+Self-RAG~\citep{asai2023self} optimizes retrieval \emph{within} a run via learned reflection tokens; reasoning graphs optimize \emph{across} runs via persistent graph structure, orthogonal and composable.
+GraphRAG and follow-ups~\citep{edge2024local, linearrag2026, whentoGraphRAG2026, peng2024graph} structure the \emph{source data} as graphs to improve retrieval; we structure \emph{reasoning about} the source data as graphs.
+GAM-RAG~\citep{gamrag2026} and EvalAct~\citep{evalact2026} share the cross-query adaptation motivation but operate on retrieval-statistical mechanisms (Kalman gain rule, process-calibrated rewards); they are orthogonal to evidence-centric reasoning and could be composed with our reasoning graph.

-\paragraph{Agent Behavioral Consistency.} Recent empirical studies have quantified behavioral inconsistency in language model agents~\citep{agentconsistency2025}, finding that agents produce 2.0--4.2 distinct action sequences per 10 runs on identical HotpotQA inputs, with a 32--55 percentage point accuracy gap between consistent and inconsistent tasks.
-Follow-up work~\citep{consistencyamplifies2025} demonstrated that consistency can amplify both correct and incorrect interpretations; 71\% of failures in one model stem from ``consistent wrong interpretation.''
-Our evidence profiles address this by filtering for correct outcomes only: the agent receives evaluation history from decisions that were verified as correct, avoiding the amplification of incorrect reasoning patterns.
+\paragraph{Behavioral consistency and decision stability.} Recent empirical studies quantify behavioral inconsistency in LM agents~\citep{agentconsistency2025}, finding 2.0--4.2 distinct action sequences per 10 runs on identical HotpotQA inputs and a 32--55pp accuracy gap between consistent and inconsistent tasks.
+Follow-up work~\citep{consistencyamplifies2025} shows consistency can amplify both correct and incorrect interpretations; 71\% of failures in one model stem from ``consistent wrong interpretation.''
+Our evidence profiles address this through the correct-outcome filter (Section~\ref{sec:reasoning_graphs}): the agent receives history from decisions verified correct, blocking amplification of incorrect reasoning patterns.